-Many people believe that either your relationship to alcohol is healthy, or that you are an alcoholic.
+Many people believe that either their relationship to alcohol is healthy, or that they are an alcoholic.
 Can there be no in-between?

 With all health-related behaviors there are risks and benefits to the decisions we make.
-While it’s safest of all to abstain from alcohol, there are important and valid reasons why people drink.
+While it’s safest to abstain from alcohol, there are important and valid reasons why people drink.